Cornelia B. Wilbur: Academic career

-Wilbur practiced psychiatry in Omaha, Nebraska; New York City; and Weston, West Virginia.
+Wilbur became a Diplomate of the American Board of Neurology and Psychiatry in both Neurology and Psychiatry in 1946 and received a certificate in psychoanalysis in 1951.
+She practiced psychiatry in Omaha, Nebraska; New York City; and Weston, West Virginia.

 Wilbur is best known for her work with Shirley Ardell Mason, who was purported to have been severely abused as a child, and who developed 16 alternate personalities as a result.
 A book, written by Flora Rheta Schreiber, and a television film, both titled Sybil, were ostensibly non-fiction accounts of the psychiatric treatment received by Mason while in Wilbur's care.
 She diagnosed and treated Mason for dissociative identity disorder (then referred to as Multiple Personality Disorder) for 11 years, beginning in 1954.